makingsensetraining/mslunches/Readme.md

 1. Open the folder in vs code

-2. Make sure you are in WebApiCore-Seed folder
+2. Make sure you are in MSLaunches.BackEnd folder

 3. Run `dotnet restore` on the integrated terminal, to install the dependencies of the project

-4. Go to `Seed.Api` folder using `cd` command
+4. Go to `MSLaunches.Api` folder using `cd` command

 5. Run `dotnet run` and wait, this would host the application on the :4993 port